-But first things first.
-If you don't already know how to quickly identify the interval with its number value ( Unison, 2nd, 3rd, 4th, etc.) I recommend you go to this lesson first.
-Come back here when you're done.
+If you don't already know how to quickly identify the interval with its numerical value (Unison, 2nd, 3rd, 4th, etc.) I recommend you go to this lesson first, where you'll learn to identify basic intervals with numbers.
+I'll be waiting for you here when you're done!😉

-In this C major scale, if you start from C and measure it against one note at a time from the scale, the intervals will all be either Major, or Perfect.
+In a C major scale, if you start from C and measure it against one note at a time, from the scale, the intervals will all be either Major or Perfect.

-Using the major scale (any major scale) is a great tool as a way to remember exactly how large a Major or a Perfect interval is, so you don't have to memorize exactly how many semitones and tones apart each interval quality is.
+Using the major scale (any major scale will do) is a great tool.
+You can use it to remember exactly how large a Major or a Perfect interval is.
+In this way, you don't have to memorize exactly how many semitones and tones apart each interval quality is!

 Simply use the C major scale as your "ruler" and compare.